 Question: What’s the skinny on acai bowls?
 I’ve had about a million of them over the past 6 weeks and am not looking like a runway model yet.
 Are they really that healthy?
+How many calories are in an acai bowl?

 Answer: Acai (ah-sigh-ee) is a Brazilian berry that caught the attention of Americans a few years ago for being the most “antioxidant-packed fruit on earth.”
 Supplement stores started carrying acai powders and capsules, private companies began selling ultra-expensive acai juices, and smoothie shops all over the country added “Acai bowls” – blended fruit smoothies with acai pulp and honey, topped with sliced bananas and granola – to their menus.